7rpz/macchanger-rust/README.md

 The options `-a` and `-A` will probably never be supported.
 See `macchanger --help` for more information.

 Also reading out the permanent MAC address is currently not implemented.
 But will be soon.

+# License
+This project is licensed under the GNU AGPL 3.0 or later.